gitaeuber/data_logger/README.md

 # data_logger
-scripts to log data from individual sources to logfile
+* scripts to log data from individual sources to logfile

-and scripts to import this log file data into volkszähler
+* scripts to import this log file data into volkszähler

-and scripts that might be useful when using volkszaehler
+* scripts that might be useful when using volkszaehler